franchesoni/nasa_space_apps_lrmc/README.md

 and uses auxiliary functions that are in
 - aux_functions.py

-The scripts that runs the function and stablish the parameters are
+The script that runs the function and stablish the parameters is
 - lrmc_test.py
-You can run the .py to test the function.

-The script that generated the output images used in the comments is
+The script that generates the output images is
 - vizualization.py

 The code will use YaleB-Dataset.zip uncompressed in this directory, there is an empty folder to be replaced by the uncompressed one.